Skip to content

 docker run --rm -p 8080:80 project1/domain1/app1:20230226.1

-• --rm: This option automatically removes the container when it exits.
-It ensures that the container is cleaned up after it finishes running.
-This is useful for temporary or disposable containers.
+• --rm: Automatically removes the container when it exits.
+Ensures the container is cleaned up after it finishes running.
+Useful for temporary or disposable containers.

-• -p 8080:80: This option maps the host machine's port 8080 to the container's port 80.
-It establishes a network connection between the host and the container, allowing access to the containerized application via port 8080 on the host.
+• -p 8080:80: Maps the host machine's port 8080 to the container's port 80.
+Establishes a network connection between the host and container, allowing access to the containerized application via port 8080 on the host.

 exit